UMEP-dev/UMEP-Docs/docs/source/processor/Wind model URock.rst

         - Vienna (ZAMG)

 * Introduction
     The **URock** plugin can be used to calculate spatial variations of wind speed and wind direction in 3 dimensions using 2.5D building and vegetation data.
 The methodology originates from Röckle (1990) and has been previously implemented in proprietary softwares such as QUIC-URB (Brown et al., 2013) or SkyHelios (Fröhlich and Matzarakis, 2018).
-The URock model, based on the `H2GIS database <https://github.com/orbisgis/h2gis#readme>`__ and Python libraries is further described in (Bernard et al., 2023 - available as a `preprint <https://egusphere.copernicus.org/preprints/2023/egusphere-2023-354/>`__ ).
+The URock model, based on the `H2GIS database <https://github.com/orbisgis/h2gis#readme>`__ and Python libraries is further described in `Bernard et al., 2023 <https://doi.org/10.5194/gmd-16-5703-2023/>`__.
 The current version of the model is 2023a.

 * Related Preprocessors
    `MetPreprocessor`, `ERA5`, `URockPrepare`